OFFICE OF THE UNDER SECRETARY OF DEFENSE FOR RESEARCH AND ENGINEERING

 CTA Roadmap and Reports

 For common access card (CAC) holders, CTA roadmaps and other information can be accessed through Techipedia using the DoD CAC link below.
 Registration may be required if you do not already have a Techipedia account.
-For all others, CTA roadmaps and other information can be requested from CTA Directors using the Non-CAC link below.
+For all others, CTA roadmaps and other information can be requested from CTA Directors using the Non-CAC links below.
 All mandatory fields on the email request form must be completed in order to process your request.

 Office of the Under Secretary of Defense,